Skip to main content

 Matoke

-Green plantains cooked until soft and then mashed, often served with a meat, bean, or vegetable sauce.
-Common throughout East Africa.
+Green plantains cooked soft and mashed, usually eaten with a meat, bean, or vegetable sauce.
+It's a dish you'll see across East Africa.

 Rwandan Coffee